 The mechanics are straightforward: role-based kits, required reads with acknowledgments, targeted delivery, and manager visibility.
 The outcome is faster time to first contribution and fewer onboarding questions cluttering your channels.

 Start with one role-based kit and three required-read policies.
-Ship it, measure it, and add two improvements weekly based on search analytics.
+Ship it, measure it, add two improvements weekly based on search analytics.
 Within a month, you’ll have onboarding infrastructure that scales with every new hire.

 Frequently asked questions